It’s hard to believe, November 9th 2014 is the 25 year anniversary of the fall of the Berlin Wall.

 I shot a lot over that time, but it was that first night, with Wild Boys booming out, that I remember the most.

-I was back a year later to photograph the reunification, and I made a point of standing on the mound that marked the entrance to Hitler’s bunker, in the middle of what had been no man’s land, as dawn broke on a new Germany, and the legacy of WW1 was finally laid to rest.
+A year later I returned to photograph reunification, and I made a point of standing on the mound that marked the entrance to Hitler’s bunker as dawn broke on a new Germany.

 But by then the reality of the situation had set in, and it was not the same party that November the 9th 1989 had been.